Candas1/Sideboard-Arduino/README.md

 * Possibility to later extend this firmware with SimpleFOC motor control for [splitboards](https://github.com/EFeru/hoverboard-firmware-hack-FOC/wiki/Firmware-Compatibility#splitboards) ( Can be GD32F130C8/C6, STM32F103C8/C6, GD32F103C8/C6, GD32F130K6, GD32E230K6 )

 ### Debug
 [SEGGER RTT](https://www.segger.com/products/debug-probes/j-link/technology/about-real-time-transfer/) let's you debug without the need for an USART to USB bridge.
-It uses the STLINK and the programming pins.<br>
+It uses the STLINK and the programming pins.
+Only downside is that you need to make sure you stop the rtt connection before flashing. <br>
 [This](https://www.youtube.com/watch?v=_vNCye_IlYU) video shows how to use it for monitoring in Platformio.

 ### IMUs